flakiness/kubik/README.md

 ## Task dependencies

-Kubik allows defining dependencies between tasks using `deps` option in the `Task.init` method:
+Kubik allows defining dependencies between tasks using the `deps` option in the `Task.init` method:

 ```js
 // build-main.mjs